-(c) Use channel band couplers in helical pipe with ends which have been reformed and flanged specifically to receive these bands.
-Use channel band couplers that are of a two piece design, are fabricated from galvanized steel stock conforming to AASHTO M36, have 2 inch by 3/16 inch angles fastened to the band ends to allow for proper tightening, and meet the following:
+3. Use channel band couplers in helical pipe with ends which have been reformed and flanged specifically to receive these bands.
+Use channel band couplers that are of a two piece design, are fabricated from galvanized steel stock conforming to AASHTO M36, have 2 inch by 2 inch by 3/16 inch angles fastened to the band ends to allow for proper tightening, and meet the following: